 I majored in graphic design.
-I began commuting during my college years and quickly became obsessed with bicycles, bicycle parts, bicycle workshops, bicycle models, bicycle brands.
-During that time—which was the perfect time considering my bike fixation—I got an invitation to a three-month tour along the coast of California.
-This trip was a breaking point for me in many ways, but what had the greatest impact in my life was discovering a new way of travelling.
+I began commuting during my college years and quickly became obsessed with bicycles, bicycle parts, bicycle workshops, bicycle models, and bicycle brands.
+During that time—which was the perfect time considering my bike fixation—I got an invitation for a three-month tour along the coast of California.
+This trip was a breaking point for me in many ways, but what had the greatest impact on my life was discovering a new way of travelling.

-When you’re on a bike you’re always on the move.
-You can’t follow a strict plan or itinerary, you have to take it as it comes.
-You’re more vulnerable; not having a roof over your head or not knowing where you’re spending the night brings certain risks and situations.
+When you’re on a bike, you’re always on the move.
+You can’t follow a strict plan or itinerary; you have to take it as it comes.
+Not having a roof over your head or not knowing where you’re spending the night makes you more vulnerable and comes with certain risks.
 And there are always economic restrictions when travelling this way.
-But this makes you more open to the people around you and this is good.
-Being vulnerable allows you to connect with the people: you’re an open book.
+But this makes you more open to the people around you, and this is good.
+Being vulnerable allows you to connect with people.
+You’re an open book.
 You’re hungry and cold and don’t have a place to sleep.
-The people you meet are curious about you, they want to know where you come from, where you are going, and what you are doing there.
+The people you meet are curious about you, they want to know where you come from, where you’re going, and what you are doing there.
 Bonds are made well beyond impersonal greetings.
-The bicycle is an amazing piece of technology, a machine that is rather effective for travelling long distances, a token of candor that brings you closer to the people you meet in the way.
+The bicycle is an amazing piece of technology, a machine that is rather effective for travelling long distances, a token of candor that brings you closer to the people you meet on the way.
 It’s wonderful because it takes you anywhere, and because as you ride you’re open to the world.